Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Complete reference for configuring and customizing recommendation widgets, including templating, callbacks, and advanced rendering options.

-The ip.js SDK is designed to be flexible, allowing for both simple, static widget placements and advanced, dynamic implementations.
+The ip.js SDK is designed to be flexible, enabling both static widget placements and dynamic implementations.
 The script scans your page for special <script> tags that serve as both configuration and templates for recommendation widgets.

 You can configure widgets using data-* attributes directly on the <script> tag.
 This is the simplest and most common method.